Ph.D., M.Phil. City University of New York Graduate Center

 English 123: Studies in Literature and Genre

 English 122: Studies in Literature and the Canon

-“‘if this be worth your hearing’: Gossip on the Early Modern Stage.”
+“‘If this be worth your hearing’: Theorizing Gossip on Shakespeare’s Stage.”

 Who Hears in Shakespeare?
 Auditory Worlds on Stage and Screen.
 Eds.
 Laury Magnus and Walter Cannon.
 Fairleigh Dickinson UP, 2011.
 61-82.